nlpsandbox/nlpsandbox.io/wiki/608958-PartnerOrganizations.md

 - benchmarking new or existing types of NLP tools and
 - enabling the NLP community to benchmark tools on public or private data.

+Other incentives include:

-If your organization is looking to deploy an NLP tool to its production environment, your organization will be able to identify the tools that best perform on its own data.
+- If your organization is looking to deploy an NLP tool to its production environment, your organization will be able to identify the tools that best perform on its own data.
+- The NLP developers who publish the performance of their tools on your organization dataset(s) will cite your publications that describe the content of the datasets.
+- The logo of your organization will be added to the home page of the NLP Sandbox.
+- The contribution of your organization will be mentioned in email communications to the NLP community, press releases, and on the NLP Sandbox social media accounts.

 ### Onboarding